CurveDocs/curve-docs/docs/index.md

 Non-technical users may prefer the [Resources](https://resources.curve.fi/) site.

-!!! note

-    All code starting with ``$`` is meant to be run on your terminal.
-Code starting with ``>>>`` is meant to run inside the Brownie console.

-!!! note

-    This project relies heavily upon ``brownie`` and the documentation assumes a basic familiarity with it.
-You may wish to view the [Brownie documentation](https://eth-brownie.readthedocs.io/en/stable/>) if you have not used it previously.

 # Protocol Overview

 Curve can be broadly separated into the following categories:

+1. The DAO: Protocol governance and value accrual
-1. StableSwap: Exchange contracts for stable assets
+2. StableSwap: Exchange contracts for stable assets
-2. CryptoSwap: Exchange contracts for volatile assets
+3. CryptoSwap: Exchange contracts for volatile assets
-3. LLAMMA:
-4. The DAO: Protocol governance and value accrual
+3. crvUSD: Stablecoin using LLAMMA (lending-liquidating amm algorithm)
 5. The Registry: Standardized API and on-chain resources to aid 3rd party integrations

+!!! info "Change this to ape"
+    This project relies heavily upon ``ape`` and the documentation assumes a basic familiarity with it.
+You may wish to view the [Ape documentation](https://docs.apeworx.io/ape/stable/index.html) if you have not used it previously.

+!!! tip
+    All code starting with ``$`` is meant to be run on your terminal.
+Code starting with ``>>>`` is meant to run inside the Ape console.